jgscott/STA380/exercises/exercises01.md

 # STA 380, Part 2: Exercises 1

-Turn these in by the end of the day (5 PM) on Friday, August 11.
+Due: by end of the day (5 PM) on Friday, August 10.

 Prepare your reports using RMarkdown so that they are fully reproducible, carefully integrating visual and numerical evidence with prose.
 You may work solo, or in groups of 4 or fewer people.
 If you're working in a group, please turn in a single submission with all of your names attached.

 To submit, please e-mail a link to <statdropbox@gmail.com> with the subject line "STA 380 Homework 1: name here."
 (Obviously use your own name in the subject, or the names of all your group members if applicable.)
-This link should be to a GitHub page where the final report has been stored -- preferably in Markdown or HTML format but PDF is OK too, especially if you want to include mathematical expressions in the manner [described here](http://rmarkdown.rstudio.com/authoring_basics.html), since GitHub doesn't do math very well.
+This link should be to a GitHub page where the final report has been stored -- preferably in Markdown or HTML format but PDF is OK too, especially if you want to include mathematical expressions in the manner [described here](http://rmarkdown.rstudio.com/authoring_basics.html).
 Also include a link to the raw .Rmd file that can be used to reproduce your report from scratch.
 If you need to include mathematical expressions in your report, you can use Markdown's [math syntax](https://github.com/cben/mathdown/wiki/math-in-markdown).
 Alternatively, you can just handwrite the math, snap a photo, and include the image in the final report.
 This is a simple, low-overhead option.

 Note 1: LaTeX is an acceptable alternative to Markdown.
 If you wish to typeset your reports in Latex, either use Sweave, or send a link to an R file that replicates every analysis you include in your report (including the figures).